dimasadryantos/workmotion/README.md

 5.Please note if you found the integration test Error it's because the data that need to be provided before hand
 ```

-## 🏗 Here are some API you need to test :
+## 🏗 Here are some API you need to know :

 ```
 💰 POST : localhost:8080/employees (end point to save new Employee)